sparkfun/SparkFun_RTK_mosaic-X5/docs/introduction.md

 ??? note ":material-weather-pouring:&nbsp;Selecting an Outdoor Enclosure"

-	The RTK mosaic-X5 comes in a beautiful custom extruded aluminium enclosure, with machined end panels and matching stickers.
+	The RTK mosaic-X5 comes in a beautiful custom extruded aluminum enclosure, with machined end panels and matching stickers.
 The slotted flanges make it easy to install and secure the enclosure in many locations.
 But the enclosure only provides limited protection against the ingress of dust and water; it is IP42.
 So, if you are going to permanently install it up on the roof too, you're going to need a suitable weatherproof box.
 We found a good one - the [Orbit 57095](https://www.orbitonline.com/products/gray-outdoor-timer-cabinet) - also available from [Amazon](https://www.amazon.com/Orbit-57095-Weather-Resistant-Outdoor-Mounted-Controller/dp/B000VYGMF2) - back when we put together our very first [DIY GNSS Reference Station](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station#mini-computer-setup-option-1).

 	<div class="grid" markdown>